 For question (1)(d), local data and local knowledge may be particularly useful in answering this question.

-For question (1)(e) refer to Maps 1, 2, 3, and Tables 1 and 2.
+For question (1)(e) refer to Maps 1 and 2, and Tables 1 and 2.
 Map 2 depicts racial/ethnic dot density distribution for previous years (1990 and 2000).
 A comparison of the patterns shown in Map 2 to the patterns shown in Map 1 may reveal changes in patterns of segregation by race/ethnicity over time.
 For instance, the comparison may show that an area previously occupied predominantly by one racial/ethnic group is now more integrated.
 Consider these changes in conjunction with Tables 1 and 2 showing changes in overall demographics over time, as well as local knowledge about local policies, practices, trends, and investments to answer question 1(e).
-Consider also Maps 3 and 4, which depict dot density distribution of national origin and LEP populations.

 For question (1)(f), local data and local knowledge may be particularly useful in answering this question.

 Understanding the limitations of the HUD-provided data discussed in the introduction to these instructions, using local data and knowledge, complete question (2)(a).
 The Fair Housing Act protects individuals on the basis of race, color, religion, sex, familial status, national origin, or having a disability or a particular type of disability.
 HUD has provided data for this section only on race/ethnicity and national origin.
-Include any relevant information about other protected characteristics – but note that the analysis of disability is specifically considered in Section V(D).
+Include any relevant information about other protected characteristics - such as characteristics protected by State or local law (e.g., source of income protection, LGBT protection, among others).
+Note, the analysis of disability is specifically considered in Section V(D).
 Program participants may include relevant information relating to persons with disabilities here, but still must address the questions in Section V(D).

 For question (2)(b), program participants may include any additional relevant information related to their analysis of segregation in the jurisdiction and region, including the removal of barriers that prevent people from accessing housing in areas of opportunity, the development of affordable housing in such areas, housing mobility programs, housing preservation, and community revitalization efforts, where any such actions are designed to achieve fair housing outcomes such as increasing integration.